d6lts/pubdlcnt/README.txt

 See LICENSE.txt for licensing terms.

-Introduction
+INTRODUCTION
 ============

 Public Download Count is a module that keeps track of file download count.
-Unlike Download Count module, this module is designed to work with Drupal's public file system.
+This module differs from 'Download Count' in that it is designed to work with Drupal's public file system.
+This module differs from 'File download count' in that it can track downloads from external sites (e.g., S3 buckets).

 This module converts file URL in the any valid HTML anchor tags on the fly and use the external PHP program included in this module directory to keep track of file downloads.
 The target files are not necessary to be located under Drupal's installation directory but anywhere including external servers too.

 If you want to protect your files in more secure way, or if you do not have any strong reasons that you need to use the public file system, I